State of Florida Contract Law Statutes: Is 3 Day Contract Cancellation Valid For You?

 Thankfully, parties who enter a contract do have an easy out.
 Sometimes a person may enter a contract too quickly or without knowing all the facts.
 Both parties have a “cooling off” period after agreeing to a contract where they are allowed to give notice of cancellation.

-The 3-day contract law Florida follows allows for 72 hours to cancel a contract under most circumstances.
 There are certain exceptions to this rule – such as the sale of a vehicle.
-The sale of goods and services is the most common type of contract to allow for a cooling-off period.
+Under commercial contract law, the sale of goods and services is the most common type of contract to allow for a cooling-off period.

-Contact our lawyers who specialize in contract cases to find out if your contract has a cooling-off period.
+💡 Pro Tip: Contact our lawyers who specialize in contract cases to find out if your contract has a cooling-off period.

 How and When Does the Florida Right of Rescission Law Kick In?